By Karundi Serumaga

 Aminul Islam of the Bangladesh Center for Worker Solidarity was tortured and killed on the day he was trying to resolve issues for factories that manage shifts for western brands, including Tommy Hilfiger and American Eagle.
-The government has turned a blind eye to this, and other acts of violence against workers fighting for their rights.
+The government of Bangladesh has turned a blind eye to this, and other acts of violence against workers fighting for their rights.

 4. Companies Don’t Understand

-While many companies have pledged to pay a ‘fair wage’ to their workers, Monika Kemperle of the IndustriALL Global Union explains that there is a difference between a wage which a single worker can live from and a fair wage which includes the worker’s dependents.
+While many companies have pledged to pay a ‘fair wage’ to their workers, Monika Kemperle of the IndustriALL Global Union explains that there is a difference between a wage which a single worker can live from, and a fair wage which also includes the worker’s dependents.
 In the developing world, where unemployment is rife and one worker often supports 3-4 others, a living wage for a single person doesn’t go very far at all in terms of feeding a family.